UW-Macrostrat/CriticalMAAS/README.md

 The [Macrostrat Documentation](https://dev2.macrostrat.org/docs/) includes the documentation for Macrostrat users and Administrators.
-It is the main hub for how to use and manage the macrostrat interface.
+It is the main hub for how to use and manage Macrostrat services.

 ### Map interface examples